Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 4870 X2 should in theory be much superior to the GeForce GT 430 overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 4870 X2 should be much faster than the GeForce GT 430 in general. (explain)

-Texel RateThe Radeon HD 4870 X2 will be quite a bit (about 436%) more effective at AF than the GeForce GT 430. (explain)
+Texel RateThe Radeon HD 4870 X2 will be quite a bit (approximately 436%) more effective at texture filtering than the GeForce GT 430. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison